nihalmorshed/TF-IDF-Model-from-Scratch/README.md

 - **Data Loading**: Load the dataset into a pandas DataFrame.
 - **Text Preprocessing**: Tokenize the text data using NLTK.
 - **TF-IDF Calculation**: Compute TF-IDF scores from scratch.
+- **Word-to-Index Mapping**: Created a unique mapping of words to indices.
+- **Reverse Mapping**: Enabled conversion from indices back to words.
 - **Result Visualization**: Display the computed TF-IDF scores.

 ## Contributing